Decorating Your Office: 4 Simple Ways to Increase Satisfaction and Productivity

 If you haven't consciously noticed how your mood is affected in different settings, I'm sure you've tried to fight for the window seat or wish you could add some color to the walls.
 This is an outward display of your psychological need for a pleasant space.

-Additionally, as an employer, it is important to note that millennials expect to be happy and are looking for an experience and not just a paycheck.
-Decorating your office space for them so they will feel fulfilled at work will not only help you in the hiring process, but will also save you money because unhappy employees are more likely to take more sick days and be less productive.
+By giving your employees the chance to decorate their office space, they will feel more fulfilled at work, which will not only create a better company culture but also save you money because unhappy employees are more likely to take more sick days and be less productive.

 Here are four ideas for decorating your office to make it a pleasant place to be.

 Bring in some picture frames, plants, decorative cup holders, or even a lamp.
 Having ownership of what your workspace looks like will have you feeling more committed to your team and increase your productivity by as much as 32%.